 Feed A Cold, Starve a Fever

-There may well be some truth to this old adage, based on findings of a recent study.
+There may well be some truth to the old adage, ‘feed a cold, starve a fever’, based on findings of a recent study.
 This research – albeit using animals – has found that if you feed a viral infection, you’re likely to do quite well, but not so if you continue to eat in the presence of a bacterial infection.

 Considering what we know about these two micro-organisms, this makes sense.
 Bacteria feed very well on sugar.
 You can make sugar (glucose) out of every food that you eat.
 Bacterial also rather like iron and zinc, which we get from our food as well.
 So feeding yourself also feeds the infection.
 Viruses, on the other hand, are easier for us to combat if we have good levels of vitamin C and zinc.
 Vitamin C concentrates in certain types of white blood cells that are mobilised in a viral infection.